Current Advice on Parasite Control:

 Adulticidal therapy using long-term macrocyclic lactone administration - the “slow kill” method - is not recommended especially in light of resistance.
 It has been demonstrated that repeated macrocyclic lactone administration over a period of time to infected dogs increases the proportion of circulating microfilariae that possess resistance markers (i.e., application of long-term drug pressure will select for survival of drug-resistant microfilariae).

-- As many as 20% of dogs infected with heartworms will continue to have circulating microfilariae for at least a year or longer when receiving monthly treatment with macrocyclic lactones.
+- Depending on the macrocyclic lactone used, as many as 20% of dogs infected with heartworms will continue to have circulating microfilariae for at least a year or longer when receiving monthly preventative.

 - The “slow-kill” method should be avoided.
 If it is the only medically acceptable option, microfilariae should be eliminated prior to exposure to preventive doses of macrocyclic lactones.